An initiative to mitigate Early/Child Marriage

 - Improve the health of the younger generation and the offspring

-- Encourage adolescent Girls and Boys to live a quality life through education by
+- Encourage adolescent Girls and Boys to live a quality life through promoting education

 - Spread awareness about social evils

-- To empower the adolescents through various skill training
+- To empower the adolescents through various skill trainings

 - Village level adolescent girls and boys group formation